grinnell-cs/csc151-images/_eboards/eboard32-1.md

 What’s the difference between `letrec` and `let*`?

 > `let*` defines things in sequence. `letrec` builds recursive procedures.
-  You can't build a recursive procedure with `let*`.
+  You can't build a recursive procedure with `let*`. `letrec` doesn't really do things in order.

 Lab
 ---

+Yay!
+Fun!